lambusli/cool-compiler/pa5/README.md

 ## Write-up
 Since code generation is a big project, it is impossible to address every single aspect of my design choices.
 I will do my best to touch on the essential ones.

+1. General strategy for code generation
+As stated by the assignment description, we generate code for global constants, global tables, init method for each class, and each method body.
+The first three lay the ground work for code generation of method bodies.
+For each method body, we recursively traverse the AST and generate code for each AST node.
+For each CodeGen method, we always make sure that:
+-- The computed result is of that code generation is stored in $a0.
+-- Stackpointer (sp) remains unchanged in at the end of CodeGen.

 1. Structure of activation records
 =========================
 |                       |